-As an indication of the market's acceptance of our Simoa technology, researchers at pharmaceutical and biotechnology companies are integrating our platforms into drug development protocols to more efficiently and effectively develop drugs.
 Using Simoa's unprecedented sensitivity to measure previously undetectable levels of target biomarkers prior to and following administration of a drug, drug developers can non-invasively and objectively determine whether a drug candidate is having a desired impact on the target biomarker.
 In addition, researchers can also use Simoa to monitor a drug candidate's unwanted effect on "off-target" biomarkers and predict side effects, addressing the significant issue of drug toxicity, which is a leading cause of death in the United States.
-We estimate that our Simoa technology has been utilized in projects for over 800 clinical trials to date.

-According to estimates in the Third-Party Research Report, we believe that our pre-COVID addressable neurology, immunology and oncology life science research market was approximately \$1 billion per year.
-Our recent EUA approvals expand our life science research market focus into COVID-19, which we estimate has currently addressable potential of \$0.2 billion.
-As we further expand our life science research focus in other areas of immunology, oncology and other therapeutic areas, coupled with growing adoption of decentralized clinical trials, the life science research addressable market is expected to expand to approximately \$7 billion.
+According to estimates in the Third-Party Research Report, as we further expand our life science research focus in other areas of immunology, oncology and other therapeutic areas, coupled with growing adoption of decentralized clinical trials, the life science research/drug trial addressable market is expected to expand to as much as \$12 billion.